nothepeople/drcr/README.md

 - All the test cases are in the "/data/DelayRange" directory.

-- Result: Pulse > LagrangianKsp > CostKsp/DelayKSP
+- Result: Pulse+ > LagrangianKsp > CostKsp/DelayKSP

 - Note: The following paper proposed a heuristic algorithm to solve the DRCR problem, but cannot offer optimality guarantee.